ucd-library/cork-icon/readme.md

 - Follow instructions in local development section to get app container up
 - Run `app/cmds/process-fa.sh <name-of-dir-in-io>`
 - `iconsets` and `dist` directories will be created in your io directory
-- To copy iconset to GC bucket, run `./app/cmds/upload-iconset.sh <icon-dir>` from host machine
+- To copy iconset to GC bucket, from the directory you created in `io` run `../../app/cmds/upload-iconset.sh .`